mdbruffey/adventofcode/README.md

-This is my (probably) poorly structure repository for my Advent of Code solutions.
+This is my (probably) poorly structured repository for my Advent of Code solutions.